 Description: The Virginia Shoreline Inventory is a series of reports and data that describe the condition of tidal shorelines for individual localities in the Commonwealth of Virginia.
 This inventory series started with historic reports produced in the 1970’s.
 It also includes contemporary digital inventory updates generated from 1998 to the present using a combination of Geographic Information Systems (GIS), Global Positioning System (GPS), and remote sensing technology.

 Description: There are four marsh migration models incorporated into this layer.
 NOAA generated raster data layers using three models (SLAMM, InVEST, NOAA).
 This raster showed where marsh migration was predicted to occur for a water level rise of two feet according to each of these three models.
 The Evolution of Tidal Marsh (ETM) marsh migration model which VIMS produced was then overlaid on top of this.
 The ETM rasters represent successive tidal ranges of two feet of elevation, incremented by 0.5 feet, i.e. 0-2 ft, 0.5-2.5 ft, 1-3 ft, etc.).
 From the ETM analysis, the tidal range layer was used which had a 2 foot water rise as a midpoint in the tidal range.
 The raster from ETM was overlaid on the raster from the NOAA analysis.
 Raster cells were classified by the number of models overlaid on a given cell.
-Cells overlaid by all four models were given a score of 4, cells overlaid by three models were given a score of 3, cells overlaid by two model were given a score of 2, and cells overlaid by one model were given a score of 1.
-High Intensity Developed land and Medium Intensity Developed land from the National Land Cover Dataset was removed from consideration by erasing this from the dataset.
+Cells overlaid by all four models were given a score of 4, cells overlaid by three models were given a score of 3, cells overlaid by two models were given a score of 2, and cells overlaid by one model were given a score of 1.
+This data layer was then clipped to locality boundarys.
+In this analysis, developed lands (Developed, Medium Intensity and Developed, High Intensity categories from the National Land Cover Dataset) were considered to be unsuitable for future marsh migration and were excluded from the final output.A series of post-processing steps were taken to eliminate stray isolated raster cells and the raster was converted to polygons.
+Only marsh clusters which intersected tidal marsh (CCRM Tidal Marsh Inventory) and nontidal wetlands adjacent to it were extracted for the final output.
+The polygons were processed through the Smooth Polygon tool in ArcGIS Pro to improve appearance while retaining spatial integrity.

 Description: There are four marsh migration models incorporated into this layer.
 NOAA generated raster data layers using three models (SLAMM, InVEST, NOAA).
 This raster showed where marsh migration was predicted to occur for a water level rise of four feet according to each of these three models.
 The Evolution of Tidal Marsh (ETM) marsh migration model which VIMS produced was then overlaid on top of this.
 The ETM rasters represent successive tidal ranges of two feet of elevation, incremented by 0.5 feet, i.e. 0-2 ft, 0.5-2.5 ft, 1-3 ft, etc.).
 From the ETM analysis, the tidal range layer was used which had a 4 foot water rise as a midpoint in the tidal range.
 The raster from ETM was overlaid on the raster from the NOAA analysis.
 Raster cells were classified by the number of models overlaid on a given cell.
-Cells overlaid by all four models were given a score of 4, cells overlaid by three models were given a score of 3, cells overlaid by two model were given a score of 2, and cells overlaid by one model were given a score of 1.
-High Intensity Developed land and Medium Intensity Developed land from the National Land Cover Dataset was removed from consideration by erasing this from the dataset.
+Cells overlaid by all four models were given a score of 4, cells overlaid by three models were given a score of 3, cells overlaid by two models were given a score of 2, and cells overlaid by one model were given a score of 1.
+This data layer was then clipped to locality boundarys.
+In this analysis, developed lands (Developed, Medium Intensity and Developed, High Intensity categories from the National Land Cover Dataset) were considered to be unsuitable for future marsh migration and were excluded from the final output.A series of post-processing steps were taken to eliminate stray isolated raster cells and the raster was converted to polygons.
+Only projected marsh migration polygons which intersected tidal marsh (CCRM Tidal Marsh Inventory) and nontidal wetlands (National Wetlands Inventory) adjacent to it were extracted for the final output.
+The polygons were processed through the Smooth Polygon tool in ArcGIS Pro to improve appearance while retaining spatial integrity.